Searchresults

 On June 29, 2020, the Education Council of Ghent University approved the policy text ‘Ghent University vision on work placement’.
 This note includes the following about voluntary work placements:

 Allowing voluntary work placements and activities in Belgium and abroad is a faculty decision.
-Voluntary work placements are work placements and … Read more -
+Voluntary work placements are work … Read more -

 The Captain System